vda-lab/vda-lab.github.io/_posts/2015-10-12-hands-on-data-visualization-using-p5.md

 - howto
 ---
 <script type="text/javascript" src="{{site.baseurl}}/p5.min.js"></script>
-This is the p5 ([http://p5js.org](http://p5js.org)) version of the Processing tutorial that I published [earlier]({{ site.baseurl }}/2015/03/hands-on-data-visualization-using-processing-the-python-version/index.html).
+This is a p5 ([http://p5js.org](http://p5js.org)) version of the Processing tutorial that I published [earlier]({{ site.baseurl }}/2015/03/hands-on-data-visualization-using-processing-the-python-version/index.html).
 P5 is a javascript version of the very popular [Processing](http://processing.org) tool.
 This tutorial holds numerous code snippets that can by copy/pasted and modified for your own purpose.
 The contents of this tutorial is available under the CC-BY license.

 ![cc-by]({{ site.baseurl }}/assets/ccby.png)